Relativistic Digital Twin: Bringing the IoT to the Future: Validation

-In the experiments, we evaluated the ability of the trained behavioral model to forecast the indoor temperature.
-We generated two DTWTs for the two rooms, and we set up the framework in order to learn the value of $T_A$.
-As described in Figure~\ref{fig:interaction_flow}, we uploaded the tracks containing the temperature measurements from time $t=0$ to the time of the DTWT generation $t_{\text{spawn}}$.
-These tracks are generated using the rooms simulator described by Equations {\ref{eq:roomSimFirst}}-{\ref{eq:obsSecond}} generating the observations $\Omega_k$, for $0 < k < t_{\text{spawn}}$, using a predefined sequence of actions $W_{\Gamma_{\text{spawn}}}$ for the writable variables (shown in blue and orange lines in Figures~{\ref{fig:roomeval1}}-{\ref{fig:roomeval3}}).
-Figures~\ref{fig:roomeval1}, \ref{fig:roomeval2}, \ref{fig:roomeval3} show the observed and forecast values of $T_A$ as produced by the DTWT, for different $t_{\text{spawn}}$ values, \ie{} for different training lengths.
-The observed values are depicted with a dotted red line, the forecast values with a solid red line; similarly, we highlight the event of training end at time $t_{\text{spawn}}$ with a vertical dashed black line.
-We set $t_{\text{spawn}} = \SI{34}{h}$ for Figures~\ref{fig:roomeval1} and \ref{fig:roomeval3}, and $t_{\text{spawn}} = \SI{10}{h}$ for Figure~\ref{fig:roomeval2}.
-In all the Figures, we show the operational state of the heater and cooler over time, \ie{} their power values, tuned as a consequence of the user's actions.
-For the experiment in Figure~\ref{fig:roomeval3}, the parameters $p^\guess$ were initialized with random values.
 Figure~\ref{fig:roomeval1} shows that the proposed model is able to predict the room temperature in a very accurate way.
-Indeed, after the training interval (equal to 34h), the line of the estimated values overlaps with the line of the observed values.
-In Figure \ref{fig:roomeval2} we reduced the training length compared to the previous analysis ($t_{\text{spawn}}$=10h).
-As expected, the amount of training data impacts on the forecast error, which is higher than Figure \ref{fig:roomeval1}.
+Indeed, after the training interval (equal to \SI{34}{h}), the line of the estimated values overlaps with the line of the observed values.
+In Figure~\ref{fig:roomeval2} we reduced the training length compared to the previous analysis ($t_{\text{spawn}} = \SI{10}{h}$).
+As expected, the amount of training data impacts the forecast error, which is higher than Figure~\ref{fig:roomeval1}.
 However, the curve of estimated values is still quite close to the curve of the observed values, thanks to the effective initialization of the model parameters $p^\guess$.
-Indeed, through the \textit{guess} field explained in Section \ref{sec:model}, the user can provide the initial values of the model parameters within the TD of the WT, based on prior contextual knowledge of the use case; such assignments are then automatically loaded by the RDT framework.
+Indeed, through the \textit{guess} field explained in Section~\ref{sec:model}, the user can provide the initial values of the model parameters within the TD of the WT, based on prior contextual knowledge of the use case; such assignments are then automatically loaded by the RDT framework.
 Vice versa, Figure~\ref{fig:roomeval3} shows the impact of parameter calibration and training on the performance of the DT.
 More specifically, we plot with a \textit{yellow} dashed line the estimated temperature values when no learning has been performed at all: in addition, the model parameters are initialized with random $p^\guess$ values, and not changed during the training phase.
 We can notice that the expected values diverge significantly from the observed ones.
 In the same Figure, the red solid line depicts the case where the training is executed, but without any initial calibration of the $p^\guess$ parameters.
-Comparing Figures \ref{fig:roomeval1} and \ref{fig:roomeval3}, we can notice that the calibration has a positive impact on the forecast accuracy; however, even without it, the module is able to learn from the incoming data and to improve its performance over time.
+Comparing Figures~\ref{fig:roomeval1}--\ref{fig:roomeval3}, we can notice that the calibration has a positive impact on the forecast accuracy; however, even without it, the module is able to learn from the incoming data and to improve its performance over time.